Florian Marange: Career

-Marange began his career in 2002 with Girondins de Bordeaux and was promoted to the first team in 2004.
-He gave on 20 November 2005 his first games against Paris Saint-Germain.
+Marange began his career in 2002 with Bordeaux and was promoted to the first team in 2004.
+He made his first appearance against Paris Saint-Germain on 20 November 2005.

-He was loaned out to Le Havre AC from FC Girondins de Bordeaux on 8 January 2009 and returned on 1 July 2009.
+He was loaned out to Le Havre from Bordeaux on 8 January 2009 and returned on 1 July 2009.

 On 16 August 2013, Marange signed a one-year deal with English side Crystal Palace, on a Bosman transfer.
 He made his debut on 27 August, in a 2–1 defeat against Bristol City in the second round of the League Cup.
 However, he was left out of Palace's 25-man Premier League squad and was described as 'slow' by manager Ian Holloway.
 He made only a few further appearances in friendly and reserve games for Palace before his contract was paid up in October.

-In January 2014, Marange signed for Ligue 1 side FC Sochaux-Montbéliard.
+In January 2014, Marange signed for Ligue 1 side Sochaux.

-Six months later, he signed a two-year contract with SC Bastia.
+Six months later, he signed a two-year contract with Bastia.